smariotti/TrophyHuntMod/README.MD

 Two Options:
 	1. Use r2modman to automatically install it from Thunderstore and launch Valheim.
 R2modman is the mod manager available for download at https://thunderstore.io
 	2. Manual: Simply copy the contents of the archive into the BepinEx/Plugins directory.
-This is usually found somewhere like 'C:\Program Files (x86)\Steam\steamapps\common\Valheim\BepInEx\plugins'
+This is usually found somewhere like 'C:\Program Files (x86)\Steam\steamapps\common\Valheim\BepInEx\plugins' if you've installed BepInEx according to the instructions. (https://www.nitroserv.com/en/guides/installing-mods-on-valheim-with-bepinex)

 ## What's New?

 v0.2.4
+- Swanky new Main Menu logo displaying "Trophy Hunt!" and the mod's version number
 - Added tooltips to the Trophy icons at the bottom screen if you pause the game (ESC) and hover the mouse over them.
+	- Only available in-game at the Pause (ESC) menu (not in-play with the Inventory screen open!)
+	- This displays:
+		- Trophy name
-	This displays the Trophy name, the number of enemies killed that could drop that trophy and the number of trophies actually dropped by those enemies as well as a drop percentage.
+		- The number of enemies killed that could drop that Trophy
-- Swanky new Main Menu logo displaying "Trophy Hunt!" and the mod's version number
+		- Number of trophies actually dropped by those enemies
+		- Actual drop percentage
+		- Wiki-documented drop percentage
-- Experimental console command `/trophyrush` which enables Trophy Rush Mode.
+- Experimental F5 console command `trophyrush` at the main menu, which enables Trophy Rush Mode.
-	Trophy Rush mode causes every enemy that WOULD drop a Trophy to drop a Trophy 100% of the time.
-This was suggested by @FizzyP as a potential new trophy hunt contest type so it's in there for experimentation
+	- Trophy Rush mode causes every enemy that WOULD drop a Trophy to drop a Trophy 100% of the time.
+This was suggested by @FizzyP as a potential new trophy hunt contest type so it's in there for experimentation.
+	- This can only be enabled at the Main Menu via the F5 console command
+	- Unfound Trophies will be colored RED in the hud to indicate Trophy Rush is enabled.
+	- NOTE!
+This is the ONLY feature of TrophyHuntMod which modifies the behavior of Valheim.
+Please use with caution!

 ## Previous Changes